MisterDA/love-release/README.md

 `-i, --icon` Path to icons.

-`-l, --love` Love version.
+`-l, --love` LÖVE version.
 Default is 0.9.2.
-             Starting with Love 0.8.0, a release is specially available for Windows x64.
+             Starting with LÖVE 0.8.0, a release is specially available for Windows x64.
-             Starting with Love 0.9.0, Love no longer supports old x86 Macintosh.
+             Starting with LÖVE 0.9.0, LÖVE no longer supports old x86 Macintosh.

 `-p, --pkg` Set the project's identity.